Little Penguin Quilts Through the Year

 A short getaway and a little sewing...

 Hello from San Diego!
 We celebrated Memorial Day by getting on a plane and flying to one of our favorite cities and are enjoying every minute.
 Because we are away from home this week, I decided to merge all of my usual weekly posts into one.
-Midweek Update, I Like Thursday, this month's Table Scraps, and ScrapHappy Saturday - all here!
+Midweek Update, I Like Thursday, this month's Table Scraps, and ScrapHappy Saturday, Oh Scrap, Sew and Tell Monday - all here!

 We're staying on Coronado Island and using the ferry to get around, plus putting many miles on our step counters.
 (And sleeping well at night!)